adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The doorway of the glass palace was quite big enough for the horse and buggy to enter.
 Zeb drove straight through it and the children found themselves in a lofty hall that was very beautiful.
 The people at once followed and formed a circle around the sides of the spacious room.

 "Come to us, oh, Gwig!" called the man, in a loud voice.

 Instantly a cloud of smoke appeared and rolled over the floor.
 Then it slowly spread and ascended into the dome, disclosing a strange personage upon a glass throne.
 His clothing was bright yellow.
 But he had no hair at all, and all over his bald head and face and upon the backs of his hands grew sharp thorns.
 There was even a thorn upon the tip of his nose.

-"Why have you dared to intrude your unwelcome persons into **the** secluded **Land of the Mangaboos**1?" he asked, sternly.
+"Why have you dared to intrude your unwelcome persons into **the** secluded **Land of the Mangaboos** (Страна Мангабу)?" he asked, sternly.
 "Why did you wickedly and viciously send the Rain of Stones to crack and break our houses?"

 "We didn’t," declared the girl.

 "Prove it!" cried the Sorcerer.

 "We don’t have to prove it," answered Dorothy, indignantly.
 "It was the earthquake."

 Just then a man ran into the hall and addressed the Prince.
 "More wonders in the air, my Lord," said he.

-1 **the** **Land of the Mangaboos** — Страна Мангабу

 Immediately the Prince and all of his people went out of the hall into the street.
 Dorothy and Zeb jumped out of the buggy and ran after them.
 Far up in the air was a balloon.
 It was descending slowly through the air.
 Gradually the balloon grew bigger and bigger.
 The girl saw a basket below it.
 A little man jumped out of the basket, and bowed very gracefully to the crowd of Mangaboos around him.
 He was quite an old little man and his head was entirely bald.

 "Why," cried Dorothy, in amazement, "it’s Oz!"

 "Yes, my dear; I am Oz, the Great and Terrible.
 Eh?
 And you are little Dorothy, from Kansas.
 I remember you very well."

 "Sir," said the Prince, "why are you here, in the Land of the Mangaboos?"

 "I didn’t know what land it was," said the man, with a pleasant smile; "I live on the earth; but yesterday I went up in a balloon, and when I came down I fell into a big crack in the earth, caused by an earthquake.
 I could not rise again, and in a few minutes the earth closed over my head.
 So I continued to descend until I reached this place."